avollrath/Guess-Number-Game/readme.md

-# the happy number game
+# the rude number game
 Just a simple and rude number guessing game

 # Demo